ktrnthsnr/deep-thoughts/README.md

 ### Website
-- The website has been deployed to GitHub.
+- The website has been deployed to GitHub to a production environment.
 	![insert](./insert.jpg "insert")

 ### Local install, seed and usage